coders-school/templates/module1/04-specialization.md

 ## Class specialization

-Class can have not only different behavior (different methods implementations) but also different layouts.
+A class can have not only different behaviour (different methods implementations) but also different layouts.
 You can have completely different fields and/or their values.
 <!-- .element: class="fragment fade-in" -->

 ___